mas-bandwidth/netcode/STANDARD.md

 * If the packet size is less than 1 + sequence bytes + 16, it cannot possibly be valid, ignore the packet.

-* If the packet type is _connection payload packet_ and a _connection payload packet_ with that sequence number has already been read, or the packet sequence number is old enough that it is outside the bounds of the replay buffer, ignore the packet.
-See the section below on replay buffer for details.
+* If the packet type fails the replay protection test, ignore the packet. _See the section on replay protection below for details_.

 * If the per-packet type data fails to decrypt, ignore the packet.